History of Dedham, Massachusetts, 1635–1699: Meetinghouses

 Almost immediately after arriving, the group began holding prayer meetings and worship services under various trees around town.
 On January 1, 1638, the Town voted to construct a meetinghouse.
 It was originally planned to be constructed on High Street, near the present day border with Westwood, but those who lived on East Street argued that it should be built more centrally.
 It is unclear when the building was finished, but presumably was not complete before November 1638.
 An addition was ordered to be built in 1646, but the plastering was not completed until 1657.

 A vote to purchase a bell was made in 1648, but a bell was not hung until February 1652.
+The bell was looted from a Spanish ship by Captain Thomas Crowell, a privateer working for Robert Rich, 2nd Earl of Warwick.
+Crowell died in 1649 and he left the bells to Henry Walton of Boston.
+The original plan was to put in the watchtower attached to the school, but it was decided to put it in the meetinghouse instead.

 As a result of the bell being hung, the Town no longer needed to pay Ralph Day to beat a drum announcing the start of meetings.
 The bell was rung not only to announce the start of public meetings, but also to alert residents of a fire, to announce a death, and to signal the start of church services.

 Until a separate schoolhouse was completed, the meetinghouse also served as a classroom.
 The roof of the east gallery also served as a storehouse for the town's supply of gunpowder following a 1653 vote.

 A referendum to build a new meetinghouse, held on February 3, 1673, was conducted with voters casting a piece of white corn if they were in favor and a piece of red corn if they were opposed.
 The vote was nearly unanimous in favor.
 The new meetinghouse was erected on June 16, 1673.